 Dr. Greg Sweat, Blue KC senior vice president and chief medical officer, said in the release that the insurance group has “worked diligently” to support its members.

 “To date, we have completed processing and payment for more than 500,000 COVID-19 diagnostic testing claims and worked with approximately 1,300 providers who have accepted reasonable reimbursement rates for these services,” Sweat said.

-The Kansas Insurance Department said in a letter to INFO that if the "astronomical" costs are borne by the health plans and insurers without recompense, consumers will ultimately pay more for their health care as health insurance costs will rise.”
+The Kansas Insurance Department said in a letter that if the "astronomical" costs are borne by the health plans and insurers without recompense, consumers will ultimately pay more for their health care as health insurance costs will rise.”